-Coming to educational leadership from a highly diverse career background – art, architecture, the NYPD, special education – Socol has helped to bring new ways of seeing and understanding school environments to Albemarle County, and through prolific social media use, to global education.
+Coming to educational leadership from a highly diverse career background – art, architecture, the NYPD, and special education – Socol has helped to bring new ways of seeing and understanding school environments to Albemarle County, and through prolific social media use, to global education.
 A 2017 winner of the Center for Digital Education’s “Top 30” award for those transforming schools, he has spoken to groups around the world, and his ‘Toolbelt Theory’ of student technology choice has changed how many children learn to use contemporary tools.
 Under his leadership, the division became home to one of the first CoderDojo Academies in a public school division in the United States, teaching computer coding and science skills to students.

-In 2015, a national survey organization ranked Albemarle County Public Schools in the top five of all school divisions in Virginia and among the top two percent of all school divisions in the county.
+Niche, a national survey organization, has for several years ranked her school system in the top three of all school divisions in Virginia and among the top two percent of all school divisions in the country.

-A past gubernatorial appointee to the State Council on Higher Education for Virginia, Pam was selected by her peers across the Commonwealth as Virginia’s 2016 Superintendent of the Year.
+A past member of the State Council on Higher Education for Virginia, Pam was selected by her peers across the state as Virginia’s 2016 Superintendent of the Year.
 She subsequently was one of four statewide superintendents of the year to be selected as a finalist for 2016 National Superintendent of the Year.
 In 2016, Pam was selected to serve on the Aspen Institute’s National Commission on Social, Emotional and Academic Development and she has continued in that role post-retirement.

-Chad S. Ratliff is Principal of two progressive public lab schools in the Albemarle County Public Schools, Murray High School and Community Public Charter School, previously serving as Director of Innovation and Instructional Programs for the district.
-With a focus on art and design, both schools function as lab schools designed to provide students with more agency, control, and influence over their education in order to foster intellectual curiosity, social-emotional development, and community impact through inquiry and the arts.
+Chad S. Ratliff is Principal of two progressive lab schools in the Albemarle County Public Schools, Murray High School and Community Public Charter School, previously serving as Director of Innovation and Instructional Programs for the district.
+With a focus on art and design, both schools function as lab schools designed to provide students with more agency, control, and influence over their education in order to foster intellectual curiosity, social-emotional development, and encourage community impact.
 He is responsible for the research, development, and implementation of programs that align with the school district’s strategic focus on student-centered learning.
 Research partners include MIT Teaching Systems Lab, U.Va.
 Curry School of Education, Princeton, Creativity Labs @ Indiana University, Maker Education Initiative, and Smithsonian.
 He is currently Principal Investigator (PI) of the $3,500,000 U.S. Department of Education Investing in Innovation (i3) grant, Advanced Manufacturing and Engineering Design as Drivers of Cross-Curricular Change.